pidgezero-one/smrpgpatchbuilder/README.md

 PYTHONPATH=src python src/smrpgpatchbuilder/manage.py enemydisassembler --rom "/path/to/your/smrpg/rom"
 ```

 These will produce `./src/disassembler_output/enemies/enemies.py`.
-It's important to do this next because battle formations use monsters.
+It's important to do this next because battle packs use monsters.

 ### Step 6